top of page

 In this we explore the legendary Hagia Sophia Mosque and the Blue Mosque of Istanbul.
 Along the way we see the streets of Istanbul and have some delicious traditional Turkish food for lunch, visit an epic Turkish delight shop and enjoy dinner with a spectacular view!
 We finish what was an absolutely epic day with a late night stroll through the food market in the streets of Istanbul!

-Our Hagia Sophia experience rating
+Our Hagia Sophia Experience Rating

 We have been to a fair few churches, cathedrals and mosques in our time traveling around the world.
 Regardless of religious beliefs or values, the importance and significance of these incredible buildings and places of worship cannot be undervalued.
 Of all that we have been to, the Hagia Sophia is by far the oldest, and one of the most impressive without doubt.